mayokunbenita/Capstone_Sales_Project/README.md

 ### Project Overview
 ---
-This project focuses on the analysis of a Retail Store's Sale Performance.
+This project focuses on the analysis of a Retail Store's Sale Performance for 2023 and 2024.
 The aim is to draw actionable insights regarding Product Perfomance, Regional Sales and Monthly Trends.

 ### Data Sources
 ---